chopdicemince/chopdicemince.github.io/_posts/2018-08-15-coffeescript-jeremy-ashkenas.md

 # What is CoffeeScript?
 Who is  Jeremy Ashkenas?

 "CoffeeScript" is a pun on "JavaScript."
-[CoffeeScript] is a programming language that was created in 2009 by Jeremy Ashkenas.
+[CoffeeScript](https://coffeescript.org/) is a programming language that was created in or before 2009 by Jeremy Ashkenas.
 The home page describes CoffeeScript as:

 > The golden rule of CoffeeScript is: “It’s just JavaScript.”
 The code compiles one-to-one into the equivalent JS, and there is no interpretation at runtime.
 You can use any existing JavaScript library seamlessly from CoffeeScript (and vice-versa).
 The compiled output is readable, pretty-printed, and tends to run as fast or faster than the equivalent handwritten JavaScript.